zammad/zammad-org/src/en/documentation/use/start-using-zammad.md

 search.
 You can find it in the top left corner in the navigation bar.
 Either select it via mouse or use the keyboard shortcut by simply pressing [[s]].

-After activating the search field, you can see your last viewed items as well as your last search queries.
+After activating the search field, you can find the tickets you recently closed from your taskbar as well as your last search queries.

 By entering a search term, you immediately see a preview of the search results.
 If you press [[enter]] or click on `detailed search`, Zammad displays a page with search results.
 There you can differentiate by object type (e.g.